 Whether you’ve bought a project caravan that needs a whole lot of love, or whether you just want to spruce up the interior of your current home from home, our guide on how to design your caravan interior is here to help!

 An important thing to consider when considering decorating the wall of your caravan, be sure to check for damp in your caravan interior and consider whether this will affect wallpaper and paints.

 Wallpapering your caravan interior

-If you decide to use wallpaper, it is same as doing a normal wall in your home and you can use the same tools and paper as you normally would but you might find it more difficult to get around fiddly angles.
+If you decide to use wallpaper, it follows the same process as a wall in your home and you can use the same tools (ruler, scalpel, sponge) and paper as you normally would.
+However, you may find it more difficult to get around fiddly angles in a caravan so patience is key!
+We have a few helpful tips for wallpapering your caravan interior.
+Make sure the walls are grease free by giving the surfaces a good wash with sugar soap.
 If you’re worried about the wallpaper sticking, try coating the walls with Unibond before using a thick paste to stick up the paper.